BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Meifon and Ta Fei from Angel LinksValeria from Angel Links

 This series was made as a parallel to Outlaw Star (two of the supporting characters in this show appear in an episode of OS, and vice versa), and the two stars of it are bounty hunter Meifon Ri, who runs a service in which she and her crew go after pirates...for free (cheap at twice the price!).
 She's a spunky and temperamental 16-year-old bounty hunter, the captain of the titular spaceship, fighter of a tragic past and feature(s) of many a specialized moving closeup.
 Throw in non-subliminal messages like Meifon voraciously eating a couple of large pork buns at a party (can you guess what those are shaped like?) and a cute mutant cat/bat mascot named Ta Fei that occasionally lives in her cleavage (and attacks the hands of pirates trying to cop a feel of the house) when it hasn't transformed into her sword.
 Less obvious but still notable is Valeria Vertone, the cool but hard-nosed tactical officer who brings her experience in the Einhorn Imperial Space Force to the Angel Links.
 She's tall and statuesque, but her uniform top's dark colour doesn't always make things so noticeable (and besides, one of the still flashes of the main-crew-and-logo sequence that occurs a couple of times is of her also-nice rear).
-While the story doesn't have quite the breadth of Outlaw Star, it is only 13 episodes, and now that I've had the opportunity to watch the whole series, I can tell you that the overall series is quite good in its own right, and worth checking out--especially now that it's nice and cheap to do so.
+While the story doesn't have quite the breadth of Outlaw Star, it is only 13 episodes, and now that I've watched all of them, I can tell you that the overall series is quite good in its own right, and worth checking out--especially now that it's nice and cheap to do so.

 Just a Line.